Skip to content

 Quick verdict

-Choose Claude if you need long document analysis, nuanced writing, coding, enterprise.
-Choose Grammarly if you prioritize anyone who writes professionally.
+Choose Claude if your daily work is mostly long-context reasoning, document analysis, and nuanced writing.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
 Claude scores higher in user reviews (4.8 vs 4.6).
 Both offer free tiers — try each before committing.

 Try Claude → Try Grammarly →